Bomber (album): Release

-The single "Bomber" was released on 1 December 1979, five weeks after the album; the single's initial pressing of 20,000 on blue vinyl was soon sold out and was replaced by black vinyl.
-The album was released on 27 October 1979 and like the single, was initially pressed on blue vinyl.
+The single "Bomber" entered the UK singles charts on 1 December 1979, five weeks after the album; the single's initial pressing of 20,000 on blue vinyl was soon sold out and was replaced by black vinyl.
+The album was released on 12 October 1979 and like the single, was initially pressed on blue vinyl.
 The Bomber Tour followed, for which a 40 ft aluminium-tube "bomber" was made; this had four "engines", whereas the plane depicted on the album sleeve (which bore a resemblance to the Heinkel He 111) had two.
 This lighting-rig could move backwards and forwards, and side-to-side – the first to be able to do so.
 The album cover features art by English commercial artist, Adrian Chesterman who was also responsible for creating cover art for, amongst others, Chris Rea for his 1989 The Road to Hell album.

 In White Line Fever, Lemmy calls Bomber "a transitional record" but admits "there are a couple of really naff tracks on it, like 'Talking Head.'"
 In 1980 interview with Sounds, Clarke compared the LP unfavourably to Ace of Spades, stating "Bomber felt wrong.
 It wasn't all there".